onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 *trace with your finger from openness to progress* fortune favors the open and transparent!
-    what currently calls itself a progressive movement is more like a bowel movement - **roleplay a bowel movement** the most important thing to conserve is error-correction which is the basis of learning and progress - error correction is sacred
+    what currently calls itself a progressive movement is more like a bowel movement - **roleplay a bowel movement** we should be conservative in a way that would allow for progress - error correction some amount of conservativism of certain specific things is the prerequisite to progress - error correction if you neglect/ignore/corrupt error correction and the pursuit of truth you're the opposite of progress the most important thing to conserve is error-correction which is the basis of learning and progress - error correction is sacred